College of Media Visiting Committee

-Alexis Pugh is a retired advertising and public relations executive having spent more than 35 years in the field working with agencies in Atlanta, Washington and Orlando.
+Alexis Pugh is a retired advertising and public relations executive having spent more than 40 years working with agencies in Atlanta, Washington and Orlando.

-A founding member of the University of Florida’s UF Women initiative, she is working with the WVU Foundation to implement Women for WVU and serves on the advisory committee.
+A founding member of the University of Florida’s UF Women initiative, she is working with the WVU Foundation to implement Women of WVU and serves on the steering committee.